jjb/votefwd/README.md

 	REACT_APP_RECAPTCHA_SITE_KEY=6LeIxAcTAAAAAJcZVRqyHh71UMIEGNQ_MXjiZKhI
 	REACT_APP_RECAPTCHA_SECRET=6LeIxAcTAAAAAGG-vFI1TnRWxMZNFuojJ4WifJWe

-(you  might notice we have a REACT_APP_RECAPTCHA_SECRET but that is the (default google test one)[https://developers.google.com/recaptcha/docs/faq], so this is not actually sensitive)
+(you  might notice we have a REACT_APP_RECAPTCHA_SECRET but that is the [default google test one](https://developers.google.com/recaptcha/docs/faq), so this is not actually sensitive)

 #### Optional Environment variables